 If you don’t know how long each piece of your process takes, working with a developer becomes much more difficult, since you’re unable to give them an accurate start date.
 This can lead to your developer having to reschedule your project to whenever their next opening happens to be, which can bring along some hefty fees.

-The From Mockup To Code Toolkit contains an entire lesson on determining your start date as well as a Start Date Calculator.
-But to get started yourself, begin tracking how long each step of your process takes you.
+To get started yourself, begin tracking how long each step of your process takes you.
 After a few projects, do some comparisons and see what you end up with.

 3. File Organization

 Next up comes the process you have for file organization.
 I’ll be honest with you, my files and folders for personal projects can get preeeettty disastrous.
 You with me?

 When you’re relying on someone else to bring your designs to life, the unorganized files, folders, and naming conventions have to come to an end.
 It’s time to clean everything up and organize in a way that will make complete sense to someone other than yourself.